 What choices do I have for a guru bead?

 At the base of the mala you'll typically find a single larger guru bead.
 This bead receives four lengths of cord to complete the mala loop.
 There are a couple of options for this.
-A specifically designed guru bead with three holes can be used, or more commonly, an oversized bead measuring 10mm to 12mm provides a nice touch.
+A specifically designed guru bead with three holes can be used, or more commonly, an oversized standard drill bead measuring 10mm to 12mm provides a nice touch and will usually fit four lengths of 0.4mm S-Lon cord through its hole.
+Four strings of 0.5mm may start getting a bit tight if it fits at all.

 The guru bead will often be a focal point and the most unique bead in your mala.

-Large hole beads are a good choice as they have holes 2mm+ that are sure to always fit the four cord lengths.
+Large hole beads are also a good choice as they have holes 2mm+ that are sure to always fit the four cord lengths.
 The only caveat with large hole beads is that if the holes are too big for the knots they will slip through, so this is a case where it's good to have a few extra bead options on hand.
+Having some Large Hole Beads as well as some standard drill beads will ensure that you don't run into any show stoppers.

 How do I finish the mala?